-Passive House or Passivhaus is a methodology for planning and constructing buildings that provides an extremely comfortable and healthy indoor environment, while at the same time reducing the buildings’ primary and space heating energy needs by as much as 90% over stock homes.
+Passive House or Passivhaus is a results based method for planning and constructing buildings that provides an extremely comfortable and healthy indoor environment, while at the same time reducing the buildings’ primary and space heating energy needs by as much as 90% over stock homes.
 Most importantly, a Passive House doesn’t require the occupants to change the way they live.
 No restrictions on opening windows, no shutters to close or open and no complicated computer controls or mechanical systems.
-The Passive House methodology can be applied to almost any type of building, from homes and apartment buildings to schools and offices or even industrial buildings.
-The Passive House methodology can be applied to almost all construction techniques from standard stick frame (2×4 etc.) to concrete or rammed earth and even straw bale.
+The Passive House method can be applied to almost any type of building, from homes and apartment buildings to schools and offices or even industrial buildings.
+The Passive House method can be applied to almost all construction techniques from standard stick frame (2×4 etc.) to concrete or rammed earth and even straw bale.

 The key principles in Passive House are:

-- All but eliminating air leakage, carefully controlling air exchange and balancing relative humidity to maintain excellent indoor air quality and eliminate the possibility of condensation and mould growth
+- Minimizing uncontrolled ventilation (air leakage), through walls, windows and doors, carefully controlling air exchange with a heat recovery ventilator and balancing relative humidity to maintain excellent indoor air quality and eliminate the possibility of condensation and mould growth

 - Greatly reducing heat loss by providing good insulation, high performance windows and doors and minimising thermal bridges (areas of the structure that typically have poor R values)

-- Careful consideration of the building orientation and windows to taking advantage of free solar energy to let the sun help warm the home, but prevent overheating in the summer
+- Careful consideration of the building orientation and window size and locations to taking advantage of free solar energy to let the sun help warm the home, but prevent overheating in the summer.

 The name Passive House or Passivhaus can be misleading.
 It’s not the same as the passive solar houses that were popular in the 60’s and 70’s though passive solar gains do play a role in the design.
 Passive House is a German word and refers to a rigorous, voluntary standard for energy efficiency in a building.
 These buildings are considered ultra-low energy, using 80%-90% less energy than a conventional house for space heating and cooling.
 Passive House is the only internationally recognised, scientifically proven, performance-based energy standard in construction.

-Passive House is a methodology, developed in Germany over more than 25 years by physicist Dr. Wolfgang Feist and Bo Adamson.
-It has been very well documented, verified with thousands of real world examples and scientifically proven with over 50,000 buildings constructed around the world so far with more every year.
+Passive House is a methodology, developed in Germany over more than 30 years by physicist Dr. Wolfgang Feist and Bo Adamson.
+It has been very well documented, verified with real world examples and scientifically proven with over 50,000 buildings constructed around the world so far with more added every year.

 Passive House is a performance-based methodology, which is why it can be so effective yet flexible.
 Great care and attention is given to all aspects of the design and construction so we know it will perform as expected before it’s even built.
 Proprietary software is used to accurately verify the performance before any construction begins, which allows us to design each building for the specific site, orientation and client.
 There is no guess work or speculation and no performance gap.